 EDHS 4190G Current Problems in Health Promotion 3 cr.

 Prerequisite: consent of department.
 Topic may vary from semester to semester.
 This course may be repeated once for credit.

-EDHS 4201G The School Health Program 3 cr.
+EDHS 4201G The School Health Program

 Prerequisite: EDHS 1110 or consent of department.
-A study of the total school health program - the school environment, health sertotal school health program - the school environment, health services, and health education.
+A study of the total school health program - the school environment, health services, and health education.
 Roles and responsibilities of appropriate school personnel will be explored.

-EDHS 4301G Methods of Health Education
+EDHS 4301G Methods of Health Education 3 cr.